denten-papers/unfinished-book/main.md

 object of art---further contained by the social structures that once again mediate and are mediated by their symbolic and technological containments.

-The electronic book came into being in multiple guises, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching system, implemented at the University of Illinois, Urbana in the 1960s.
-PLATO's history as an educational tool and a proto-internet information sharing network is well explored by historians such as Joy Rinkin, in her ground-breaking *People's History of Computing in the United States* (Harvard University Press, 2018).
-Less known is PLATO's original coinage of the "electronic book," consisting of a "bank of slides," of the type usually "found in a textbook or in class notes," but "prestored in an electronic slide selector" that could be "shared by all the students," who were also able to "view same or different slides simultaneously" [@bitzer_uses_1966, 36].

 A reader's inability to "grasp the shadowy and fantasmal form of the book" in its entirety, "to hold it fast, to turn it over and survey it at leisure" [@lubbock, 1] stems from the fundamental incompatibilities between the innermost symbolic, purely discursive, realms and the